 Interesting in volunteering?

 The NAEC's first annual meeting was held in 1970, when a band of members united to solidify the organization and its goals for the future.
-The featured speaker will be Matt Mehalik on the topic of fracking and petrochemical industry development in Western Pennsylvania and the Ohio Valley.
-We wecome you to join us!
+The featured speaker in 2018 was Matt Mehalik on the topic of fracking and petrochemical industry development in Western Pennsylvania and the Ohio Valley.